 Notable Localities

 Serandite is sourced from several notable localities worldwide, each contributing to its global significance.
-One of the most significant localities is the Poudrette quarry in Mont Saint-Hilaire, Quebec, Canada.
+One of the most significant localities is the Poudrette Quarry in Mont-Saint-Hilaire, Quebec, Canada.
 The quarry is renowned for its rich deposits of Serandite and attracts enthusiasts from around the globe.

 Another important locality is Rouma Island, part of the Los Archipelago in Guinea, which has also produced remarkable Serandite specimens.
 Various sites across Russia are known to host occurrences of Serandite, adding to the mineral's international appeal and distribution.